 An important aspect of the library is the access it provides to resources, services and facilities shared by the Higher Education Library Information Network (HELIN), a southern New England consortium of academic libraries.

 Library collections and services at the Harborside Campus are located in The Friedman Center at 321 Harborside Blvd., and primarily support the curricula of the College of Culinary Arts, with resources also available for graduate studies in business and education.
-Like its Downcity Campus counterpart, this facility provides access to research databases, computer workstations, group study rooms and wireless internet connectivity, as well as numerous books, periodicals and AV resources.
+Like its Downcity Campus counterpart, this facility provides access to research databases, computer workstations, group study rooms with LED monitors, and wireless internet connectivity, as well as numerous books, periodicals and AV resources.
 In addition, the library holds an important collection of restaurant menus from around the world.
 Many of these menus are now available online in the JWU Scholars Archive, an open-access digital repository of faculty publications, student scholarship and image files unique to the university.

 Visit the Providence Campus library webpage for links to online resources, user guides, contact information and hours of operation.